Ironaki/Islands/README.md

 - Slope/Hill/Mountain, darker gray (occasionally ⛰).
 Cost 4
 - Water, blue (occasionally 🌊) .
 Impassable

+Start is labeld as 🚴 (on Road) or 🚵 (on Mountain).
+End is labeled as 🏁 (couldn't find a good emoji for flag on mountain)

 Valid directions are up, left, right, down.
 No diagnoal moving.

 `Find Path` founds the path from start to end that minimizes the cost.
 Path is shown in light green.
 If there's no path, nothing is shown.